mmu-webdesign/awdd--group-2-2023/1_user_and_competitor_research/user-research.md

 - Business Management Undergraduate

-- 2nd year undergraduate student at MMU living in shared accomadation within the city centre.
+- 2nd year undergraduate student studying at MMU and living within a shared block of flats in the centre of Manchester.

 - Likes:
 Football and playing on the MMU team.
 Going out clubbing with friends, late night food options for afterwards.
 Clothes and shoe shopping within Manchester.
 Living with other people due to the cheap rent.
 Opportunities to create a portfolio for his career, likes attending talks and conference within the industry.